cstanze/cstanze/README.md

 **Zodiac:** Pisces.

-**Favorite Genres:** Currently, its a mix of Future Funk, Heavy Metal, and Breakcore.
+**Favorite Genres:** Currently, its a mix of Future Funk, Heavy Metal, and Future Core.

 ## Thanks for stopping by, hope you find what you came here for!